-Introduction: Gynecological malignancies in pediatric and adolescent group are common.
-Germ cell tumors and gestational trophoblastic neoplasia are the most frequently found malignancies which are highly chemosensitive.
-With prompt and appropriate treatment higher cure rate is attainable in such malignancies even in resource constraints country like Nepal.
+Introduction: Pediatric Germ cell tumors are rare disease in pediatric and adolescent age group.
+Germ cell tumors are the most frequently found malignancies which are highly chemosensitive.
+GCTs are curable if diagnosed and treated adequately even in resources poor setting in resource constraints countries like Nepal.

-Objective: To study the clinicopathological profile and treatment outcome of gynecological malignancies among pediatric and adolescent group seeking treatment at B.P.
+Objective: To study the clinicopathological profile and treatment outcome of Pediatrics Germ cell tumors (GCTs) among children and adolescent group seeking treatment at B.P.
 Koirala Memorial Cancer Hospital (BPKMCH), Nepal.

 Methodology: Descriptive study was done at BPKMCH Nepal.
-All available case records of pediatric and adolescent girls diagnosed to have gynecological malignancies from 2002 to 2011 were collected and analyzed in terms of age, clinical features, malignancy types, treatment modalities and outcome.
+All available case records of pediatric and adolescent girls diagnosed to have GCTs from 2002 to 2011 were collected and analyzed in terms of age, clinical features, malignancy types, treatment modalities and outcome.

-Results: Total 60 girls were eligible for the study.
-There were five patients (8.3%) below five years, 14 (23.3%) between 6-12 years and 41 (68.4%) patients between 13-19 years.
-Gynecological malignancies observed among the study group were: ovarian cancer in 46 (76.66%), gestational trophoblastic disease in 11 (18.33%), uterine cancer in two (3.33%) and vaginal cancer in one (1.66%).
-Among the ovarian cancers, 42 had malignant germ cell cancer (91.3%), three had epithelial ovarian cancer (6.5%) and one had juvenile granulose cell tumor.
+Results: Total 70 girls were with female gynecological malignancy.
+There are 46 (76.66%) with ovarian malignancies.
+Among the ovarian cancers, 42 had malignant germ cell cancer (91.3%) among all ovarian malignancies which are enrolled in the study.
 The commonest presentation was abdominal distension and pain in 70%.
 Onset of symptoms ranged from three days to 730 days (mean 95 days).
-Early stage disease was noted in 18 (30%) and advanced disease in 42 (70%).
-Eight (13.33%) underwent fertility sparing surgery only, 21(35%) underwent chemotherapy only and 31(51.66%) underwent multimodality treatment.
-Twenty (33.33%) defaulted and 40 (66.66%) completed treatment among which progressive disease and mortality was recorded in seven (17.5%) patients and 33(82.5%) attended cure.
-Conclusion: Malignant germ cell cancer is the commonest gynecologic malignancy among pediatric and adolescent girls.
-In country where childhood marriage is still prevalent, GTT is also more common among adolescent girls.
+Disease stage at presentation was early stage 18 (30%) and advanced disseminated disease 42 (70%).
+In treatment modality, 8 (13.33%) underwent fertility sparing surgery only, 21(35%) underwent chemotherapy only and 31(51.66%) underwent multimodality treatment.
+82.5% patients who were completed recommended treatment were cured.

+Conclusion: Malignant germ cell cancer is the commonest ovarian malignancies among pediatric and adolescent girls.
 Early presentation and prompt appropriate treatment would offer chances of cure even with preservation of fertility.

-Keywords: Germ cell tumor, Gestational Trophoblastic disease, Gynecological malignancy.
+Keywords: Germ cell tumor, Gestational Trophoblastic disease.

-Introduction:
+Introduction

-Gynecological malignancies in pediatric and adolescent group are common among which germ cell tumors (GCTs) are the most frequently found malignancies which are highly chemo-sensitive.
-GCTs are heterogeneous group of tumors that account for 3% of pediatric cancers.
-Generally, in children age under 15 years GCTs predominantly in female child (M: F: = 0.8:1)1.
-The age distribution of GCTs is bimodal, in which the first peak is seen before the age of one year and the second peak starts along with puberty in adolescence.^{2,} 3 The incidence of GCTs Have increased in children in western world like United states, Europe and Australia. ^{4, 5, 6} The reason is not well known.
-GCTs are assumed to originate from the primordial germ cells in growing embryo in embryogenesis, which migrate along the midline of the body to the gonadal ridge7-9.
-The GCTs in extra gonadal site are believed to form due to failure of proper migration to gonad.10
+Germ cell tumors are rare in pediatric and adolescent girls among all malignancies.
+Germ cell tumors (GCTs) are the most frequently found ovarian malignancies in pediatric and adolescent age group, which are highly chemo-sensitive.
+GCTs are a rare and heterogeneous group of tumors that account for 3% of pediatric cancers.
+Generally, in children age under 15 years GCTs predominantly in female child (M: F=0.8:1).1 The age distribution of GCTs is bimodal, in which the first peak is seen before the age of one year and the second peak starts along with puberty in adolescence.^{2, 3} The incidence of GCTs have increased in children in western world like United states, Europe and Australia.^{4, 5, 6} The reason is not well known.
+GCTs are assumed to originate from the primordial germ cells in growing embryo in embryogenesis, which migrate along the midline of the body to the gonadal ridge.7-9 The GCTs in extra gonadal site are believed to form due to failure of proper migration to gonad.10